 ClandesDine – Secret Eating in S4

 On a soggy Saturday in September I attended the first outing of ClandesDine, a pop-up supper club for a group of foodie friends.
-The ‘Secret Eaters’ were given a mobile number to call for directions to the hush-hush meeting point, which in this case was a wooden river jetty overlooking a picturesque weir in the lower Don Valley.
-Ownership of this spot is uncertain but it probably belongs to some muscian friends whose warehouse studios back wall supports the jetty.
+The ‘Secret Eaters’ were given a mobile number to call for directions to the hush-hush meeting point, which in this case was a portable bar on a wooden river jetty overlooking a picturesque weir in the lower Don Valley.
+Actual ownership of this spot is uncertain but it probably belongs to some musician friends whose warehouse studios back wall supports the jetty.

 The food was provided by Nikki Harris, former proprietor and chef at Kumquat Mae, a much missed local vegetarian restaurant.
 The most visually stunning canapés were the mini-Yorkshire Puds with Soured Cream, Spring Onion and Lumpfish Caviar.

 The first tray of titbits to be finished were the Rolled Pancakes with Cream Cheese and Sundried Tomato Tapenade.

 My personal favourites were the Bouchees of Chicken Liver with Marsala Wine.

 After demolishing all available supplies our by now very merry crew made their way a few minutes down the road, past aging warehouses and factories, for the main event in yet another industrial setting.
 Again the actual whereabouts were kept secret until the last minute which made the surprise of arriving in the canal boat yard all the more special.

 A line of picnic tables in banquet formation awaited us under gazebos on the towpath while Nikki cooked up a storm in the kitchen of one of the long boats.
 As dusk fell in this pretty spot, candles and lanterns made from brown paper bags were lit up giving the yard an ethereal yet cosy atmosphere.